Rue de la Harpe: Former Names

-In its section between the rue Saint-Séverin and the river was named: "Vicus Reginaldi Citharatoris" (1247), "vicus Reginaldi dicti le Harpeur" (1265), "vicus Vetus Bouclearia", "vicus Vetus Judearia", "rue de la Vielle Boucherie" (1272), "rue de la Petite Bouclerie" (1300), "rue de l'Abreuvoir Mascon" (1391), "rue Neuve Mâcon" or "rue de l'Abreuvoir Mâcon" (1401), "rue de l'Abreuvoir Mâcon" or "rue Neuve Saint-Michel" (1409), "rue Neuve du pont Saint-Michel" or "de la Bouclerie" (1406), "rue de la Grant Bouclerie" (1405), "rue Neuve Saint-Michel" (1469) and "rue de la Vielle Bouclerie".
+In its section between the Rue Saint-Séverin and the river was named vicus Reginaldi Citharatoris (1247), vicus Reginaldi dicti le Harpeur (1265), vicus Vetus Bouclearia, vicus Vetus Judearia, Rue de la Vieille Boucherie (1272), Rue de la Petite Bouclerie (1300), Rue de l'Abreuvoir Mascon (1391), Rue Neuve Mâcon or Rue de l'Abreuvoir Mâcon (1401), Rue de l'Abreuvoir Mâcon or Rue Neuve Saint-Michel (1409), Rue Neuve du pont Saint-Michel or de la Bouclerie (1406), Rue de la Grant Bouclerie (1405), Rue Neuve Saint-Michel (1469) and Rue de la Vieille Bouclerie.

 Criminal associations

 In 1800, Joseph Fouché, the Parisian chief of police, supposedly documented a series of murders undertaken by a barber and baker on this street.
 They are often cited as the first serial killers, and also it is argued that the pair were a significant influence in the famous story of the barber Sweeney Todd of Fleet Street, London, and his baker accomplice Mrs. Lovett.

-In 1825, the French story of a murderous barber appears in Tell-Tale Magazine under the title "A Terrific Story of the Rue de la Harpe."
-No reference to Fouché is mentioned in the story, and in it the barber is attacked by his latest victims dog who then discovers its masters body .The story was then taken up by the English writer Thomas Peckett Prest as 'The String of Pearls' in 1846, and was dramatized by George Dibdin-Pitt the following year.
+In 1825, the French story of a murderous barber appears in Tell-Tale Magazine under the title A Terrific Story of the Rue de la Harpe.
+No reference to Fouché is mentioned in the story, and in it the barber is attacked by his latest victim's dog who then discovers its master's body.
+The story was then taken up by the English writer Thomas Peckett Prest as The String of Pearls in 1846, and was dramatized by George Dibdin-Pitt the following year.
 The French story, however, smacks of being an urban myth and the supposed book by Fouché is impossible to trace.

 The earliest version of the story claims "This case was of so terrific a nature, it was made part of the sentence of the law, that besides the execution of the monsters upon the rack, the houses in which they perpetrated those infernal deeds, should be pulled down, and that the spot on which they stood should be marked out to posterity with horror and execration."

 About six years before this story appeared, two houses on the street had been torn down to allow access to the ruins of the Thermes de Cluny.
 It is suspected this may have fed or sparked the rumor.